Are you worried about your personal savings (or lack thereof?) You’re not alone.

-Since the day when a financial planner guy caused me a few weeks worth of lost sleep, and several dozen panic attacks by telling us we should be putting aside $1,000 a month to save for retirement and college for our then-three children, I tried to develop a plan.
+Since the day when a financial planner guy caused me a few weeks’ worth of lost sleep, and several dozen panic attacks by telling us we should be putting aside $1,000 a month to our savings for retirement and college for our then-three children, I tried to develop a plan.
 Naturally, after those tidings from Mr. Financial Planner, it took some time for me to calm down, chill out, and take a deep breath, and realize the world was not going to end if I didn’t put $1000 in the bank every month as the financial planner said.
 I had to refocus….on what was important…on who God is….and how He provides…and develop a plan that worked for us.

 Instead of asking “Is this going to be enough?”
 I had to ask “Am I doing what I am able to do with what I have?”
 The answer is sometimes yes, and sometimes no. We had a lot of bad financial habits to break from, as many people do.

 I’m not saying this is the one and only perfect plan.
 I suppose the ideal would be to sock away $2000 a month if only I had that.
 But, we have to do what we can do with what we have, instead of worrying about all the things we don’t have.we have 2 do what we can do w what we have, vs worrying about what we don't have. #saving #money Click To Tweet

 Obviously, all of this starts by saving as much money on your various bills as you can possibly save, starting with the biggest items first.
 As you slowly (or quickly) get spending under control, you’ll have more to save, right?

 Here are my top six favorite methods of helping my pennies, nickels, and dimes add up when saving for the future:

 1. Savings from your Budgeting Leftovers